-Once you have terminated your candidacy (or your candidacy has been terminated by the CFB because you are not on the ballot), you are no longer required to file disclosure statements with the CFB.
-You will, however, be bound by all other requirements of the Act and CFB Rules.
-You must continue to file with the State BOE until the committee is officially terminated with the State BOE.
+Once you have terminated your candidacy (or your candidacy has been terminated by the CFB), you are still bound by all requirements of the Act and CFB Rules.
+You must continue to file until your campaign has satisfied all outstanding liabilities, appropriately disposed of all assets, and you have closed out your committee with the CFB.
 See Chapter 1 for information on terminated candidacies and closing your committee.